 Fancy a trip with a difference?
 One that allows you to see multiple countries, eat delicious food, face the elements and try new activities, yet still feel suave and sophisticated?
-This could be the year you book a cruise!
+Well, booking a cruise could be just the ticket.

-With more Gen Xs and millennials looking for a new way to holiday, cruise liners have really started to up their game to ensure they appeal to a wider range of prospective passengers.
-Just take a look at Royal Caribbean’s 2015 “Come Seek” promo video!
+With the younger generation looking for a new way to holiday, cruise liners have really started to up their game to ensure they appeal to a wider range of prospective passengers.

-Now before we begin, we’re aware of the perception that cruise holidays are best suited to the older generation, those with a bit more cash or without young children, but we want to dispel those myths and bring you 8 reasons why a cruise should be on your holiday horizon.
+Now before we begin, we’re aware of the perception that cruise holidays are best suited to the older generation, those with a bit more cash or without young children, but we want to dispel those myths and bring you 8 reasons why you should go on a cruise.

-Think about it; you’re away for 2 nights, sailing from Southampton to Bruges.
-You get a cute cabin, 3 meals a day, unlimited on board entertainment, plus you get a day in Belgium’s beautiful city; all for less than £200 per person!
+Think about it; you’re away for 3 nights, sailing from Southampton to Bruges.
+You get a cute cabin, 3 meals a day, unlimited on board entertainment, plus you get a day in Belgium’s beautiful city; all for just over £300 per person!
 It makes for the perfect mini break, either with your significant other, friends or family.

 Much like you can with hotels, you can opt for adult only or family friendly cruises, too.